 Oxalates are a naturally occurring substance in a number of foods that can lead to a variety of health issues like kidney stones, eye pain, osteoporosis, anemia, and immunosuppression, when in excess.
 People with Candida often have high levels of oxalates, because certain forms of fungi and molds create them as well.
 Other factors that can contribute to high oxalate levels include genetic polymorphisms, insufficient levels of B6, fructose, and leaky gut.
 If oxalate levels are elevated, then minimizing consumption of high oxalate foods will be necessary.

 Learn more about oxalates here and how they affect your health.

-If there is an autoimmune condition present, then eggs, nightshades, nuts and seeds, and possibly coconut may need to be eliminated, because each of these have the potential for prompting an immune response.
+If there is an autoimmune condition present, then eggs, nightshades, nuts and seeds, and possibly coconut may need to be eliminated, because each of these has the potential for prompting an immune response.
 Individual food sensitivities should be explored as well with autoimmune issues.

 Although bone broth is commonly promoted in the Paleo community, it can be highly counterproductive for people with high histamine, high glutamate or SIBO.
 In some cases, bone broth can lead to severe deterioration in health.

 Please read more about bone broth to determine if it is a good choice for you.

 In most cases, coconut is a beloved food in the Primal world.
 It’s low in sugar, a good source of fat, and can provide an instant source of energy.
 However, coconut does fall under the FODMAPs category discussed above, so certain forms like butter, flakes, and milk can feed bacteria, and it does contain a variety of anti-nutrients that can contribute to inflammation in the gut and autoimmune conditions.

 Please read more about coconut to determine its place in your diet.